twinfoundation/vault/packages/vault-connector-entity-storage/docs/reference/classes/EntityStorageVaultConnector.md

 > **createKey**(`name`, `type`): `Promise`\<`Uint8Array`\>

-Create a key in the vault.
+Generate a new key and store it in the vault.

 #### Parameters